 Some years ago while grabbing a quick snack between chauffeuring soccer runs, I mixed up this Peanut Butter Dip for myself almost accident.
 I remember the first time I dipped an apple slice into it, thinking, "Why has no one told me about this combo before‽ How did I get through decades of toddlers and preschoolers without knowing this?"
 It has since become one of my favorite healthy snacks.

 Peanut butter, while a great source of protein, is also high in calories.
 We love dipping peanut butter, but those calories add up fast!
-This easy recipe cuts that problem nearly in half.
+This easy peanut butter dip recipe cuts that problem nearly in half.

 While full-fat peanut butter has an average of 100 calories per tablespoon, this peanut butter dip comes in at just over half that, at about 110 calories for a 2 tablespoon serving (along with 5 grams of protein!).